Breath Awareness

 Conscious Breathing

-Conscious breathing is the practice of breathing with awareness of your internal experience and breathing with intention.
+Conscious breathing is the practice of breathing with awareness of your internal experience, awareness on the breath and/or breathing with a particular intention.

 Breathwork